 Once the tool finishes exporting the results, you can run the Get-ComplianceSearchAction cmdlet to find out the url required to download the exported data:

 The Results include two pieces of information you need to download the PSTs: the Container url and the SAS token.
 Together, they form a full URL.

 To learn more about using the New-ComplianceSearch and related cmdlets, refer to this article.

 Now, I could play with the Start-Process cmdlet and look all over the LocalApps directory for the exact location of the Unified Export (aka eDiscovery Export) tool.
 But I find it much easier to launch it from the eDiscovery web panel (which you need to visit anyway to download the tool), and paste the link and the target pst location directly into the Unified Export tool.
-To do so, go to content search in Microsoft 365 Security & Compliance Center, find your export job and click Download results to run the eDiscovery Export Tool.
+To do so, go to content search in Microsoft Purview, select your job on the Export tab and click Download results to run the eDiscovery Export Tool.

 The eDiscovery Export Tool is a ClickOnce application and works like a charm if you use IE or Edge.
 To run it successfully in another browser, Google Chrome for example, you need a ClickOnce extension.
 The export tool is where you paste the SAS token.
 Once you choose the target location for the PST files, you can click Start to download data.